ginic/multipa/scripts/buckeye_experiments/EXPERIMENT_LOG.md

 ## `gender_split`
-Still training with a total amount of data equal to half the full training data (4000 examples), vary the gender split 30/70, but still drawing examples from all individuals.
+Still training with a total amount of data equal to half the full training data (4000 examples), vary the gender split 30/70, but draw examples from all individuals.
 Do 5 models for each gender split with the same model parameters but different data seeds.

 Goals:
 - Determine how different in gender split in training data affects performance